193: Septimius Severus is proclaimed Roman Emperor by the army in Illyricum. Severus is the first emperor to ban proselytizing by Jews.

 1865(13th of Nisan, 5625): Lt.
 Joshua Lazarus Moses was killed today as Confederate forces fought at Mobile, Alabama.
 Moses had been with the army since the start of the war having fought at the First Battle of Bull Run.

-1865: Birthdate of Charles Proteus Steinmetz Born in Breslau German, Steinmetz came to the United States in 1889.
+1865: Birthdate of Charles Proteus Steinmetz, the native of Breslau Germany, who came to the United States in 1889.
 Viewed by some as brilliant theorist and mathematical genius, Steinmetz held more than 200 patents when he passed away in 1923.
 He experimented with AC electricity.
 His work was primarily in the field of improving practical electrical devices and the transmission of energy.
 The following comments provide some sense of his importance as a Jew and as an America.
 "Where does our future lie!
 It lies in developing and making use of men like the great Jews, Abram Jacobi, Charles Proteus Steinmetz and Louis Brandeis, who are true to their own nature, and who respond to the American environment.
 These men are not amateur Gentiles.
 They are Jews and they are Americans."

 1867: The United States Senate ratified a treaty with Russia that enabled the United States to purchase Alaska.
 “Jews have been a prominent part of Alaska's history even before its acquisition by the U.S. in 1867.
 San Francisco Jewish pioneering merchants Louis Sloss and Lewis Gerstle (for whom Northeast Alaska's Gerstle River is named) are credited with opening the Alaska Territory to settlers and commercial enterprises when establishing the Alaska Commercial Company in 1868.
 Originally a fur-transporting firm, ACC expanded to become a salmon cannery and fishing fleet, operated a chain of trading posts providing general merchandise to natives, trappers, miners, and explorers, and supplied Alaska's first fleet of ships during the Klondike Gold Rush of 1897-1901”.